JAS-30/travel-agency-restAPI-nodejs/README.md

 2. Second step:
    -  Start a project in your developing environment (like [VisualStudioCode](https://code.visualstudio.com/download))
-   - Clone the repository in the project folder and insert in the terminal: "npm init -y" to create a package.json file and start your node.js project
+   - Clone the repository in the project folder and insert in the terminal (in project directory): "npm init -y" to create a package.json file and start your node.js project
    - Install dependencies: in the terminal insert "npm i express mysql nodemon"

 3. Third step: